 Arguably one of the highlights in autumn sightseeing in Colorado is the Grand Mesa.
 At 10,500 feet above sea level, the Grand Mesa affords incredible views of mind-blowing geologic masterpieces like the Book Cliffs and the Sneffels Mountain Range.
 Leaves are starting to peak right now and will last at various elevations through October 10.
 Don’t fret if you miss that window - there is still much to feast your eyes on.
 Grand Junction’s elevation is 4,583 feet, so colorful foliage in town is generally peaking mid through late October.

 Grand Mesa, the largest flat top mountain in the world, has over 300 lakes.
 This guarantees you no crowds, so take your pick and gaze at the crisp blue sky reflected in the tranquil alpine waters.
 The byway leads you to the aptly-named town of Skyway (elevation 10,500 feet) and the popular Grand Mesa Lakes.
 Enjoy wine-tasting (within moderation for safe driving) or strolling in the orchards in the picturesque town of Cedaredge on the southern side of Grand Mesa.
-You can pick up a brochure of the historic highlights of the byway at the Cedaredge Visitor Center and, you can also gorge on crispy, tart apples during Applefest, October 1 - 3, 2021.
+You can pick up a brochure of the historic highlights of the byway at the Cedaredge Visitor Center and, you can also gorge on crispy, tart apples during Applefest, in early October.
 The northern entrance to the byway is the small town of Mesa, where you can pick up snacks and picnic items at the Mesa Bloom Market, packed with locally sourced goods.
 The highlight of this scenic drive is Land’s End Overlook, perched on the edge of Grand Mesa at 6,000 feet and offering views that are noteworthy – even in a state blessed with an abundance of incredible vistas.
 This road closes during the winter months, so don’t put off your plans.

 Colorado River Scenic Drive: James M. Robb State Park